With soaring levels of diabetes and obesity worldwide, there is increasing pressure on people to give up sugar.

 In the US, the FDA has approved the following artificial sweeteners:

-In the UK, the following artificial sweeteners have been approved:
+In the UK, the following artificial sweeteners [<4]have been approved:

 Concerns and misconceptions over Artificial Sweeteners

 Phenylalanine is one of the two constituent amino acids in Aspartame, so it can adversely affect those with PKU.
-For regular people, however, the FDA has approved Aspartame as a safe artificial sweetener.
+For those without the condition the FDA has approved Aspartame as a safe artificial sweetener.

 Also considering the fact that Aspartame and Saccharin are so much sweeter than sugar, the dosages people need to and do consume, are quite small.